Axel grimaced to himself. He hated the marketplace with a boiling passion.

 The redhead scowled at his friend, as the other boy came prancing up beside him.
 Only Demyx could be this cheerful and lively in weather this hot.

 "Of course it is.
-Take out the oppressive heat and it's absolutely wonderful."
+The oppressive heat is absolutely wonderful."

 The blonde didn't seem to notice his poor attitude.
 Or perhaps he just didn't care.
-As annoying as Demyx could be, Axel wouldn't spite him.
+Such was his way.

-"It is rather hot," he affirmed, glancing at the sun a moment.
+"It is rather hot," he admitted, glancing at the sun a moment before shielding his eyes.
 "I'm glad I don't toil outside for a living."